 A Deliciously Creamy Green Soup

-- Green peas are a good source of vitamin K, vitamin B, vitamin C, dietary fiber, protein, iron, and many other minerals.
+- Green peas are a good source of vitamins K, B, and C, dietary fiber, protein, iron, and many other minerals.

 - Potato is a low-calorie and nutrient-dense vegetable.
 It contains no fat, sodium, or cholesterol.
 It's also a good source of fiber, potassium, antioxidants, and vitamin C.

 - Beetroot is high in immune-boosting vitamin C, fiber, and minerals.
 It ranks among the top ten antioxidant vegetables.

 Making this delicious soup is quick and easy.
 It takes me only about 30 minutes to prepare it and feeds three people.